-But around the world -- and even in the US -- there are beautiful beach cities where you can live your best life for a lot less than you do now.
-We talked to expats and looked at cost-of-living figures from Numbeo and Nomad List to find a dozen places where your dollar goes far, and your quality of life goes farther.
+More than a few Americans dream about picking up their lives and moving to some seaside villa in a country where your rent is less than a car payment.
+We talked to expats and looked at ballpark cost-of-living estimates from sites like Numbeo and Nomad List to find beautiful beaches where your dollar goes far, and your quality of life goes farther.

-It's hard to believe a region with a hundred miles of coastline, quaint cobblestone streets, and more sun than pretty much anywhere else in Europe has a cost of living this low.
-Even better, most of the region is English-speaking, and home to 100,000 expats from all over the world.
+It's hard to believe a region with a hundred miles of coastline, cobblestone streets, and more sun than pretty much anywhere else in Europe has a cost of living this low.
+Most of the region is English-speaking, and home to 100,000 transplants from all over the world.
 And the city is cheap.
 Dirt cheap.
-A three-bedroom apartment will run you about $600, but if you don't need much space, $325 gets you a one-bedroom right smack in the center of the city.
+A three-bedroom apartment will run you about $950, but if you don't need much space, $650 gets you a one-bedroom smack in the center of the city.
 Beers are two bucks.
 Dinner out is under $10.
 You get the idea.
 And if you get homesick, head to Lisbon and you're about a six-hour flight from the East Coast.

-Living in Cartagena is sort of like going on a tropical Caribbean vacation every single day of your life.
-And that goes for partiers, history buffs, and outdoor enthusiasts alike.
-The snorkeling and scuba diving here is some of the best in the Caribbean, and costs about $30 a trip.
+Living in Cartagena is sort of like going on a tropical Caribbean vacation every day.
+That goes for partiers, history buffs, and outdoor enthusiasts alike.
+The snorkeling and scuba diving here are world class at about $30 a trip.
 The city's historic center is a museum of Spanish Colonial architecture, and a roomy walking path takes you through it all and down to the main harbor.
-The nightlife is as intense as you'd expect in Colombia, and a night out partying like Drake in South Beach will run you about $100 if you do it right.
-Party a little TOO hard and fear not; health care in Cartagena is surprisingly good, with large hospitals and comprehensive health insurance for under $50 a month.
-Cry if you need to.
+The nightlife is as intense as you'd expect in Colombia, and an all-timer night out will run you about $100 if you do it right.
+Party a little TOO hard and fear not; healthcare in Cartagena is surprisingly good, with large hospitals and comprehensive health insurance for under $50 a month.

 Hoi An, Vietnam

 Bigger Vietnamese cities like Hanoi and Ho Chi Minh get most of the expat love, but neither boasts much of a beach.
 Hoi An, on the other hand, is not only bordered on one side by spectacular green mountains, it's also a skip and a jump from spectacular stretches of sand you'll have largely to yourself.
 The old city is a UNESCO World Heritage Site, and you can get a house or apartment for as little as $300 a month, $500 for a nice one with everything included.
-To fully experience the area your best bet is to rent a motorbike (about $45 a month).
+To fully experience the area your best bet is to rent a motorbike (about $60 a month).
 In a place this beautiful, you'd be ill-advised not to.

-Thanks to its hyper-fast internet connection and proximity to Western Europe, has become a hot destination for entrepreneurs cutting personal costs to support their tech ventures.
-Your rent plus a chic co-working space will run about $400/month combined, meaning you won't be stuck looking for a buyout from your beachfront villa all the time.
-Taghazout has also become one of the great North Atlantic surf towns, where you'll see people carrying surfboards through Middle Eastern bazaars like they might a basket of fruit.
+Thanks to its hyper-fast internet connection and proximity to Western Europe, Morocco become a hot destination for entrepreneurs cutting personal costs to support their tech ventures.
+Rent plus a chic co-working space will run about $500/month combined, meaning you won't be stuck looking for a buyout from your beachfront villa all the time.
+Taghazout has also become one of the great North Atlantic surf towns, where you'll see people carrying boards through Middle Eastern bazaars like they're baskets of fruit.

 Though the European coastlines can be comparatively expensive, there are still bargains to be had in Split.
-This little town on the Adriatic Sea has beaches that people from all over the world travel days to lie on, yet beers are still under three bucks in most bars and rent in the city center can be had for less than $400.
+This little town on the Adriatic Sea has beaches that people from all over the world travel days to lie on, yet beers are still under three bucks in most bars and rent in the city center can be had for less than $550.
 The city is also seasonal, so if you're down to become a full-time resident, you'll have the city to yourself from October to late April.
 It's a perfect balance of roaring international resort city in the summer and sleepy beach town in the winter, with a lush Mediterranean climate, friendly folks, and great history to boot.
 If you get tired of one lifestyle, another is only a couple of months away.

 Las Terrenas, Dominican Republic

 Though the DR has some of the grandest, most affordable oceanfront homes in the Caribbean, the real draw in Las Terrenas is the solid expat community.
-Thirty years ago Europeans knew it best as a popular vacation spot -- but they got hooked and stayed.
+Thirty years ago Europeans knew it best as a popular vacation spot—but they got hooked and stayed.
 Once you've established residency, it's relatively simple to work, own a business, import a car (tax-free), and get citizenship.
 You'll find yourself in good company with a diverse mix of people, and if you ever get homesick you're a two-hour flight from Miami.

-San Pancho has the feel of a California surf town, with towering cliffs, impressive waves, and a Downtown lined with restaurants serving up all things organic.
+San Pancho has the feel of a California surf town, with towering cliffs, impressive waves, and a downtown lined with restaurants serving up all things organic.
 The only difference: Dinner for two in said restaurants will only run you about $30 to $50 as opposed to triple digits in California.
 The city itself isn't big, but it sits smack in the center of Riviera Nayarit so you can hop through towns like Sayulita, San Blas, and the upscale Punta Mita with a short drive.
 And if you get a hankering for the big city, Puerto Vallarta is less than an hour away.
 For a quiet, coastal expat life in Mexico, this little gem on the Pacific is tough to beat.

 Koh Phi Phi, Thailand

 Koh Phi Phi island is one of those places where couples sit back on their last night of just-wedded bliss and say, "Why don't we just MOVE here?"
 Sure, they're joking, but why the heck not?
-If dropping your life back home isn't an issue, this little slice of paradise (The Beach was shot here) has beautiful apartments in new buildings overlooking the sea for about $720 a month.
+If dropping your life back home isn't an issue, this little slice of paradise (The Beach was shot here) has beautiful apartments in new buildings overlooking the sea for about $1,000 a month.
 And that's on the high end.
 The nightlife can get raucous, with cheap drinks and loosely interpreted liability laws.
 For a quiet beach home, this might not be the move.
 But it's perfect for the young and free who enjoy interacting with travelers from all over the world, and doing it cheaply.

 Because Granada is one of the most painstakingly preserved Spanish Colonial towns in North America, it tends to draw a lot of history-inclined tourists.
 Those tourists bring with them a wealth of fancy restaurants, cool bars, and a sizable expat community that makes living here a little easier than in, say, Managua.
 The only thing that can cost a little extra is electricity, with an average bill just under $100 a month, if you're partial to air conditioning.